What are the Requirements for a Judicial Order of Default Action?

 Opposition to the Default Summons

-The debtor may object to the default summons in writing in accordance with § 694 ZPO.
+The debtor may object to the default summons in writing per § 694 ZPO.
 The objection period is two weeks starting with the service of the order for payment (§ 692 (1) No. 3 ZPO).
 In the case of service abroad, the period is one month (§ 32 (3) AVAG).
 However, a timely objection can still be raised after the deadline has expired if no enforcement order has yet been issued (Dörndorfer, in: BeckOK ZPO, 37 Ed.
 1.7.2020, § 694 marginal no. 4).
 The respondent may object to the entire claim asserted or only part of it.

 If an objection is raised in due time, an enforcement order may not be issued.
 At the request of one of the parties, the order for default action is then transferred to ordinary court proceedings (§§ 696 (1) sentence 1, 697 ZPO).
 In this case, the applicant must substantiate their claim within two weeks in a form that corresponds to the statement of claim.
 Only in the civil proceedings is it examined whether the claim asserted actually exists.
 A late objection is not rejected but is treated as an objection to the enforcement order.